How does metoprolol work?

 Will I need to stop metoprolol before surgery?

-Tell your doctor you're taking metoprolol if you're going to be put to sleep (using general anaesthetic), or have any kind of major operation.
+Tell your doctor you're taking metoprolol if you're going to have a general anaesthetic to put you to sleep, or you're having any kind of major operation.

 Your doctor may advise you to stop taking metoprolol 24 hours before surgery.
 This is because metoprolol can lower your blood pressure too much when it's combined with some anaesthetics.